When you run any department, how do you know if you’re doing a good job?

 Work order and Work efficiency management

-A CMMS will show you the status of your work orders whether scheduled, completed, or overdue, as well as metrics such as MTBF, Planned vs Unplanned maintenance work, and more.
+A CMMS will show you the status of your work orders, whether scheduled, completed, or overdue, as well as metrics such as MTBF, Planned vs. Unplanned maintenance work, and more.

 Costs and Expenditures

-Every CMMS that was designed with good user experience in mind is an easy-to-use tracking tool that presents an ongoing overview of every kind of maintenance cost in your facility.
+Every CMMS designed with good user experience in mind is an easy-to-use tracking tool that presents an ongoing overview of every kind of maintenance cost in your facility.
 All you need to do is define your KPIs and enter all cost-related data into the system.

-Let’s say you are manufacturing shoes, and one of your KPIs is to reduce Maintenance Cost Per Unit.
+Let’s say you are manufacturing shoes, and one of your KPIs is to Reduce Maintenance Cost Per Unit.
 The formula for Maintenance Cost Per Unit says that we need to divide [total maintenance cost] with the [number of produced units].

 You can easily get the needed information by dividing the total figure from your CMMS summary report (made up of spare parts, routine maintenance costs, emergency repairs, labor costs, etc.) by the number of shoes produced during the measurement period.
 Using this data, it’s easy to track this KPI on an ongoing basis and decide where to make adjustments or not.

-Once you ensure that all related costs are accurate and inputted into the system when due, most modern CMMS are designed to aggregate the information into simple and easy-to-read reports.
+Once you ensure that all related costs are accurate and inputted into the system when due, most modern CMMS is designed to aggregate the information into simple and easy-to-read reports.
 Using Limble, you can also generate custom reports and graphs to view cost-related key performance indicators at a glance on the CMMS dashboard.